The Art of Speaker Placement

 The wide speaker channels are intended to be placed between the main front speakers and the side surround speakers.
 The goal of the wide speaker is to minimize any gaps in panning and imaging between the front main speakers and the side surround speakers and provide an additional sense of envelopment.

 The optimal location for the wide speakers is about 60 degrees off-axis, relative to the primary seating position.
 Audyssey recommends that the wide speakers be placed at head level when seated.Height Speaker Channels

 The height speaker channels should be placed in the upper left/right corners of the front stage.
 Typically, this will be 40-45 degrees off-axis and about 8 feet in height.
 A downward tilt of the speaker will improve mid/high frequency response and reduce ceiling bounce reflections.

 The height speakers enhance imaging in the vertical plane and can even be used to create sound effects which seem to come from directly above the listening position, which provides total immersion into the surround sound experience.

 Beyond 11 Channel – Dolby Atmos

-Introduced in 2012 to commercial movies theaters, Dolby Atmos adds ceiling-mounted speakers to create special effects which emanate from above the viewer.
+Introduced several years ago to commercial movies theaters, Dolby Atmos adds ceiling-mounted speakers to create special effects which emanate from above the viewer.
+More recently, DTS:X and Auro-3D have expanded the options for object based surround sound and height effects speakers.
 This brings a new and thrilling dimension of realism to the cinema experience.

-Implementing Dolby Atmos in a home theater will involve either mounting speakers in the ceiling, or adding Dolby-Atmos-enabled speaker modules which fire upward at the ceiling, thus relying on boundary reflection to provide the illusion that the special effects are originating from overhead.
+Implementing Dolby Atmos in a home theater involves either mounting speakers like the SVS Prime Elevation high on a side wall and firing down, in the ceiling, or by adding Dolby-Atmos-enabled speaker modules which fire upward at the ceiling, thus relying on boundary reflection to provide the illusion that the special effects are originating from overhead.

 Share Your Thoughts